 During your seminar classes, you will study these and many other organizations by meeting with representatives of trade associations and multinational corporations, experts from international organizations and U.S. government agencies, and members of Congress who deal daily with issues affecting the nation and the world.
 Through your internship, you will acquire relevant professional experience directly related to a key aspect of international business or the global economy.

-Washington, D.C. is an ideal learning environment to acquire unique leadership skills, to help you succeed in an increasingly competitive global market place: seventy-five percent of all multinational companies boast offices in D.C., and 200 foreign-owned companies are based in the greater Washington area, along with several Fortune 500 companies and hundreds of international organizations, trade and professional organizations, US Federal and State agencies, and foreign embassies.
-Students are hosted at both private and public institutions where they engage directly with prominent entrepreneurs, policy makers, and scholars at the various think tanks (Brookings, Cato, Heritage), multinational corporations and financial institutions (Caterpillar, Citibank, USB, Microsoft, BNP Paribus), US federal agencies (USTR, USITC, FED, White House Council of Economic Advisers), NGOs (Transparency International, Amnesty International), business lobbyists (US Chambers of Commerce) and labor unions (AFL_CIO, United Steelworkers), and multilateral institutions (World Bank, IMF, IADB, OAS).
+Washington, D.C. is an ideal learning environment in which to acquire unique leadership skills that will help you succeed in an increasingly competitive global market place.
+Seventy-five percent of all multinational companies boast offices in D.C., and 200 foreign-owned companies are based in the greater Washington area, along with several Fortune 500 companies and hundreds of international organizations, trade and professional organizations, US Federal and State agencies, and foreign embassies.
+As a student in the Washington Semester® Program, you will engage directly with prominent entrepreneurs, policy makers, and scholars at various think tanks, multinational corporations and financial institutions, US federal agencies, NGOs, as well as interact with business lobbyists and representatives from labor unions, and multilateral institutions.

 Gary Hubbard, Director of Public Affairs, US Steel Workers Union

 Keith Hall, Chief Economist, Council of Economic Advisers